Rio Theatre

 Nearby Theaters

 The Olivet Theater opened November 30, 1911 near the corner of Olivet Street.
 The name was later changed to the Schuylkill Avenue Picture House.
 The Schuylkill Avenue Picture House is listed in 1925 as being operated by Carr and Schad who also operated the San Toy Theater at that time.
-It was renamed Schuylkill Avenue Theatre which closed in 1929.
+By 1926 it was operated by the Franklin Theater Co. and was renamed Schuylkill Avenue Theatre which was open in 1931 as a silent movie theatre, but had closed by 1932.

 It became a Farmers Market, and then a Gospel Tabernacle.
 It reopened as the Rio Theatre in 1936 which closed around 1939.